tzeikob/javascript-patterns/control-flow/sequential-execution/README.md

 Below you can find various trivial or real-world implementations of this pattern:

 * [password-encryption](password-encryption.js): random salt encryption of a password with callbacks
+* [triple-encryption](triple-encryption.js): triple encryption of a text with promises